 So, what is my version of the DCU?
-Chances are, it will look pretty similar to a DC you know, unless you know the movies.
-In that case, I’m so sorry.
+Chances are, it will look pretty similar to a DC you know, unless you know the movies (In that case, I’m so sorry for you!).

 Essentially, I tried to take the ‘best of all worlds’ approach that the Timmverse shows employed, and, in fact, often based my versions of characters or concepts off of their takes on them.
+I sought to create classic, iconic versions of the characters, striving to take the best elements from all of their interpretations and create my own definitive (if only to me) take on the entire DC Universe.
 Nonetheless, the mod’s vast cast of characters and their interpretations are predominantly from the Bronze Age, with some notable exceptions by way of particularly great characters or concepts.
 For example, anyone going from the businessman version of Lex Luthor back to the simple mad scientist version is, to my mind, moving backwards in more ways than one.

 The continuity is largely of Bronze vintage too, though with much of the streamlining of the latter, Post-Crisis stories.
 For example, While Hawkman is space cop Katar Hol, without all the worry about reincarnations and tangled histories, the Justice Society existed in the same universe as the Justice League, albeit earlier in history.
 The JSA thus had no Superman or Batman.
 Yet, the Big 7 still found the Justice League.

 There was some unpleasantness involving a division in the FF community about this project when I first released this mod.
 I was pretty discouraged about the whole thing and lost heart, releasing the project rather unfinished.
-I removed some FX at the request of their author, and many of my campaign plans remained incomplete as well.
+Some characters were only partially implemented, and many of my campaign plans remained incomplete as well.
 However, I have finally returned to my first and greatest project.